 Always completely discharge, then fully charge, a new battery before using it.
 Completely discharge and charge the battery at least once every 30 days or after about 20 partial discharges.

-See "Battery Information" on page 3 - 16 for full instructions.
 We recommend that you do not remove the battery yourself.